 S14-01.
 Required elements of evaluation.
 The objectives of evaluation are to assess participant and instructor satisfaction with specific programs and to increase subsequent program effectiveness.
-Evaluations, whether written or electronic, must be solicited from participants and instructors for each program session, including self study and nano learning programs, to determine, among other things, whether
+Evaluations, whether written or electronic, must be solicited from participants and instructors for the overall program, including self study and nano learning programs.
+Sponsors may elect to solicit evaluations for each session within an overall program.
+Evaluations determine, among other things, whether

-- stated learning objectives were met. - stated prerequisite requirements were appropriate and sufficient. - program materials, including the qualified assessment, if any, were relevant and contributed to the achievement of the learning objectives. - time allotted to the learning activity was appropriate. - individual instructors were effective.
+- stated learning objectives were met. - stated prerequisite requirements were appropriate and sufficient. - program materials, including the qualified assessment, if any, were relevant and contributed to the achievement of the learning objectives.

+- time allotted to the learning activity was appropriate. - instructors were effective.
 (Note: This topic does not need to be included in evaluations for self study and nano learning programs.)